-(i) The diamonds were sold by an agent for Osisko for a blended selling price of \$110 (US\$83) per carat in the first quarter of 2019.
-The average selling price includes 6,538 incidental carats sold outside of the run of mine sales at an average price of \$20 (US\$15) per carat.
-No incidental carats were sold in the first quarter of 2018.
-Excluding the incidental carats, 34,695 carats were sold at an average price of \$127 (US\$95) per carat in the first quarter of 2019.
+(i) The diamonds were sold by an agent for Osisko for a blended selling price of \$105 (US\$79) per carat in the first semester of 2019 (\$135 (US\$105) in the first semester of 2018).
+The average selling price includes 13,678 incidental carats sold outside of the run of mine sales at an average price of \$19 (US\$14) per carat in the first semester of 2019 (4,096 incidental carats at an average price of \$24 (US\$19) per carat in the first semester of 2018).
+Excluding the incidental carats, 71,795 carats were sold at an average price of \$121 (US\$91) per carat in the first semester of 2019 (57,640 carats at an average price of \$143 (US\$11) per carat in the first semester of 2018).

-The decrease in gold ounces sold in 2019 is mainly the result of the conversion of the Matilda offtake into a stream on April 1, 2018 and lower ounces delivered under the Brucejack offtake.
-The increase in diamonds sold in 2019 is the result of higher diamonds acquired and sold under the Renard stream.
+The decrease in gold ounces sold in 2019 is mainly the result of the conversion of the Matilda offtake into a stream on April 1, 2018.
+The increase in silver ounces sold in 2019 is mainly the result of higher silver ounces acquired under the offtake agreements.
+The increase in diamonds sold in 2019 is mainly the result of higher diamonds acquired and sold under the Renard stream.

 - (b) Cost of sales represents mainly the acquisition price of the metals and diamonds under the offtake and stream agreements, as well as minimal refining, insurance and transportation costs related to the metals received under royalty agreements.
-The decrease in 2019 is mainly the result of the conversion of the Matilda offtake into a stream on April 1, 2018 and lower ounces delivered under the Brucejack offtake. - (c) The royalty, stream and other interests are depleted using the units-of-production method over the estimated life of the properties or the life of the agreement.
-The decrease is due to the mix of sales in the first quarter of 2019 compared to the corresponding period in 2018.
+The decrease in 2019 is mainly the result of the conversion of the Matilda offtake into a stream on April 1, 2018, partially offset by higher silver ounces acquired and sold under the offtake agreements. - (c) The royalty, stream and other interests are depleted using the units-of-production method over the estimated life of the properties or the life of the agreement.
+The decrease is due to the mix of sales in 2019 compared to 2018 as well as the impairment on the Renard diamond stream in the first quarter of 2019 that decreased the carrying value of this asset.